November 20, 2020

 Better than a ban: Prioritising efficient public transport in the Nairobi CBD

-In an attempt to ease congestion, Nairobi Metropolitan Services (NMS) intends to ban matatus from accessing the central business district of Kenya’s capital from 1 Dec 2020.
+In an attempt to ease congestion, Nairobi Metropolitan Services (NMS) intends to ban matatus from accessing the central business district of Kenya’s capital by the end of April 2022.
 Yet questions linger as to why public transport should be banned when personal motor vehicles are the real cause of congestion in the city.

 The plan involves constructing several bus terminals in the outskirts of the city centre.
 Matatus plying Thika Road and long-distance vehicles from the Mt.
 Kenya region would need to end their trips at the Desai and Park Rd terminals in Ngara.
 Public service vehicles (PSVs) plying Ngong and Langata Rd would terminate at the Green Park Terminal at the former Railways Club.
 Matatus from South B, South C, Mombasa Rd, and Athi River would end their trips at a new terminal at Bunyala and Workshop Rd.
 The Fig Tree terminal would serve matatus from Limuru Rd and Waiyaki Way, while the Muthurwa terminal would serve matatus plying Jogoo and Lusaka Rd.